 The Australian Government would like overseas students in Australia to have a safe, enjoyable and rewarding time while they study.
 Australia’s laws promote quality education and consumer protection for overseas students.
 These laws are known as the ESOS framework and they include the Education Services for Overseas (ESOS) Act 2000 and the National Code 2017.

 As an overseas student on a student visa, you must study with an education provider and in a course that can be found on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 CRICOS registration guarantees that the course and the education provider at which you study meet the high standards necessary for overseas students.
 Please check carefully that the details of your course − including its location − match the information on CRICOS.

 The ESOS framework sets out the standards Australian education providers offering education services to overseas students must obey.
 These standards cover a range of information you have a right to know and services that must be offered, including:

 One of the standards does not allow another education provider to enroll a student who wants to transfer to another course, but has not completed six months of the final course of study you plan to undertake in Australia.
 If you want to transfer before hand you need your provider’s permission.

 If you are under 18, to ensure your safety, you will be granted a visa only if there are arrangements in place for your accommodation, support and welfare.

 As an overseas student on a student visa, you have responsibilities to:

 The standards describe the requirements Stanley College must meet to be an Australian Goverment Registered College.

 Learner and Employer Feedback.
 For more information, please click here

 Stanley College has helped me in acquiring the needed skills as a support worker and these skills have Read more ...
-Chimi Yuden, China Certificate III in Individual Support
+Chimi Yuden, Bhutan Certificate III in Individual Support